 · Skaters must indicate to the music player their solo choice.
 It is not the responsibility of the music player to learn all skaters starting positions.
 Skaters will use the following to indicate solo choice:

 o Artistic (Interpretive) hand gesture making letter I

 o Skills Program point to feet

 Short and long programs are determined by the length of the program.
 This season MDSC does have skaters working on 2 solo programs at the same time.

 · Pairs Programs: When skaters are working on pairs programs they have the option of choosing the pairs music rather than solo.
 Both skaters must agree and this is marked in the book as both skaters choices.
 When the other partner’s name comes up in rotation it is skipped until the next music rotation.
-For skaters preparing for EOSIC or another competition, they should take their solo music first.
+For skaters preparing for another competition, they should take their solo music first.

 · Saturday morning “no jumps” session: The music player can play solos but skaters will not be able to jump during the solo.
 This will give skaters the opportunity to work on choreography, spins & fields moves in their solo.

 · Skaters who guest skate during a session must let the music player know before entering the ice and request that they be added to the rotation.
 It is not the music players’ responsibility to check who is on the ice.
 This will avoid a skater not getting their music when guest skating.